.jpg)

 National Air and Space Museum

-Our modernization of this iconic museum will create a high-performance environment to showcase America’s achievements in aviation and spaceflight.
+Our design for the modernization of this iconic museum creates a high-performance environment to showcase America’s achievements in aviation and spaceflight.
 One of the world’s most visited museums, the building welcomes several million visitors every year.
-We are renewing it inside and out to create a more resilient structure and inclusive visitor experience.
+We are renewing it inside and out to create a more resilient structure and welcoming visitor experience.

 Through stimulating new exhibition techniques and innovative digital engagement, we will tell exciting and relevant stories in ways that resonate with our modern communication-savvy world.